kb-press/ndsplines/readme.rst

     :target: https://zenodo.org/badge/latestdoi/172368121
     :alt: Zenodo DOI

-This is a Python package for multivariate B-splines with performant NumPy and C (via Cython) implementations.
-For a mathematical overview of tensor product B-splines, see the |Splines| page of the documentation.
+This is a Python package for multivariate B-splines with a performant Cython implementation.
+For a mathematical overview of tensor product B-splines, see the
+|Splines| page of the documentation.

 The primary goal of this package is to provide a unified API for tensor product splines of arbitrary input and output dimension.
 For a list of related packages